catalyst/moodle-local_edit_course_notification/README.md

 Show statements when an editor enables to edit courses.

 Once this plugin is installed, you can set statements in Site administration > Plugins > Local plugins > Edit course notification
 When the statements are set up, the statement will be appeared when the editor enables to edit courses.
+Showing the same statements for all courses.

 ## License ##